 So which BDSM app should you actually use?

-Choose SubTasks if you want a full-featured D/s task app without paying anything.
+Choose SubTasks if you want a full-featured D/s task app with a free tier that’s the real thing, not a demo.
 You value cross-platform access, you like gamification, and you want an app that treats the dynamic like a game both partners are playing together.
-Best free option available.
+Best free tier available, with an optional Pro tier if you want to lift the limits.

 Choose Obedience if you don’t mind paying $7-14/month for a polished, established app with the largest community.
-Best for couples who want photo proof and are already comfortable with the habit-tracking model.
+Best for couples who are already comfortable with the habit-tracking model.

 Choose Bond if both you and your partner are on iOS and care about design aesthetics.
 Best-looking app in the space, though the feature depth is still catching up.